How to Repair a Cracked Brick Wall: A Step-by-Step Guide

 Understanding the Causes of Brick Wall Cracks

-Before the repair process is initiated, the origin of the cracks must be established.
-There are general causes that include the following:
+Before starting any brick crack repair, the origin of the cracks must be properly identified.
+Common causes include the following:

 • Ground Movement: Brick walls are stressed by shifting soil and settling foundations, leading to cracks in the brick wall.